burnt-tomatoes/databases/README.md

-The databases team maintains support for databases across the organisation.
+The databases team maintains support for databases for `Burnt Tomatoes`.